invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 };
 ```

-The parsing logic is in `invokeai/frontend/web/src/features/nodes/util/parseFieldType.ts`.
+The parsing logic is in `parseFieldType.ts`.

 There are 4 general cases for field type parsing.